erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 Approving Learning Agreements
 -----------------------------

-At some point, the students marks his LA as *ready for approval*.
-LA gets verified by his local (sending) coordinator, and - once this is done - it also needs to be approved by the *receiving* coordinator.
+At some point, the student wants his LA to be approved.
+To do so, he first approves it himself, then waits for other actors to approve it.
+As with the editing, the approval process can also be started by other actors (e.g. the receiving coordinator).
+Regardless of who starts the process, the LA is approved when three "approved" entries are recorded in a row.
+At this moment LA gets "approved by all parties".

+Learning Agreements can still be edited after they are approved.
+Then, they can be approved again.
+Each such change is recorded, and all actors can review each of these changes.

-There are no *new* APIs we need to introduce at this point.
+There are no new APIs needed for approving LAs.
 We will be using only the ones we have described earlier.
 The following flowchart presents the entire process:

 ![Approving a Learning Agreement (LA)](flowcharts/la-approving.png)

-It's worth noting, that approved LAs can still be edited, and new revisions will also need to be re-approved.
-The *Outgoing Mobility Entity* keeps a history of all LA changes and approvals.
-Consult **Outgoing Mobilities API** specification for details.

 Exchanging Arrival and Departure dates